selinaZitrone/notebook_demo/00_GetStarted/Get Started - Obsidian.md

 ## 🎁Non-essential but nice to know
 ### The graph view

 The graph view shows you how the files in your vault are linked with each other.
-For this template vault, the graph looks like this:
+For this template vault, the full graph looks like this:
 ![[Pasted image 20230829165829.png]]
 You can open the graph view with the Hotkey `Ctrl/Cmd + G` or by clicking on the graph icon in the toolbar on the left.
 You can also filter your graph by tags or group them.
 Just explore what you can do.
 ### Canvas